-In this guide Compare My Move walk you through the questions and considerations that need to be made in order to get the ball rolling passing your belongings through customs.
+In this guide, Compare My Move walk you through the questions and considerations that need to be made in order to get the ball rolling to help get your items through customs.

-When moving belongings into another country there are a range of documents that may be required.
-Many of the removal companies here on Compare My Move will assign you a Move Manager that will help you understand and walk you step-by-step through the document requirements for your specific move.
+When moving belongings into another country, there are a range of documents that you may require.
+Many of the removal companies here on Compare My Move will assign you a Move Manager who will help you understand the process and walk you step-by-step through the document requirements for your specific move.

-Regardless of destination, most moves will require a fully itemised list of the contents you are moving as well as a special form from that country that needs to be filled out in order for them to be accepted.
-In many cases all or some of these items will need to include their invoice/receipt as proof of purchase.
+Regardless of destination, most moves will require a fully itemised list of the contents you are moving as well as a special form specific to the country you’re moving to, that needs to be filled out in order for them to be accepted.
+In many cases, all or some of these items will need to be accompanied by their invoice or receipt as proof of purchase.

-It is also likely that you will have had to have owned the items for a certain amount of time and will not be able to sell the items in your new home country for a set period.
+It’s also likely that you’ll have had to have owned the items for a certain amount of time and will not be able to sell the items in your new home country for a set period.
 You may also be required to include owner identification, such as a valid copy of your passport, as well as a valid visa or work permit where applicable.

-Other forms and documents beyond these depend widely on the country to which you move.
-For example, in France you will also need to include a receipt for any electrical items you are moving as well as a Certificate of a Change of Residence.
-In Australia you will need to fill out a B534 form to claim your belongings.
+Other forms and documents beyond these depend widely on the country to which you’re moving.
+For example, in France, you will also need to include a receipt for any electrical items you’re moving as well as a Certificate of a Change of Residence.
+In Australia, you’ll need to fill out a B534 form to claim your belongings.

 We cover more detailed requirements for some of the most popular destinations from the UK later in this guide.

-Again, the answer to this question depends widely on which country you are moving to.
-Many countries will let you move your belongings unaccompanied, whereas some like to connect you to your freight by having you there to collect them or at least prove they are yours in some way.
+Again, the answer to this question depends widely on which country you’re moving to.
+Many countries will let you move your belongings unaccompanied, whereas some like to connect you to your freight by having you there to collect them or at least prove they are yours.